-Elephant ear plants, also known as alocasia and colocasia, are tropical plants that can live outdoors all year long, although their impressive leaves will die in the colder, winter temperatures.
-Some can be kept as perennials in warmer climates and will grow back every spring on their own, while others should be planted from tubers amid warmer spring climates.
-Elephant ears can be grown indoors using containers, though they are most commonly found in gardens or landscaping layouts for their full, brightly colored, heart-shaped leaves and oversized appearance.
+Elephant ear plants (Alocasia and Colocasia spp.) are tropical plants that can live outdoors all year long in only the warmest climates of USDA zones 8-11 (depending on species and cultivar).
+Although their impressive leaves will die to the ground in the colder, winter temperatures, they'll grow back every spring when planted in their perennial range.
+Elephant ears can also be grown indoors using containers, though they are most commonly found in gardens or landscaping layouts for their full, heart-shaped leaves and oversized appearance.

 Cutting away stalks or leaves of a plant may feel a little counterproductive, especially if you're trying to encourage yours to grow big and full.
-It's important to remember that removing the parts that no longer serve the overall function of the plant can actually encourage more growth or flowering.
+It's important to remember that removing the parts that no longer serve the overall function of the plant potentially encourages more growth or flowering.
 This allows light and nutrients to reach smaller, younger leaves that might otherwise be hidden under the natural canopy elephant ear plants tend to provide.

 How to Cut Back Your Plant

-Cutting back an elephant ear plant is a very quick and easy task that only requires a couple of tools: a sharp set of gardening shears and a rag soaked in alcohol or a mild bleach solution.
+Cutting back an elephant ear plant is a very quick and easy task that only requires a couple of tools: a sharp set of gardening shears and a rag soaked in alcohol.
 Before you get started, locate which leaves are in need of trimming.
 Dead or dying elephant ear leaves will often appear to be yellowing or may have a brownish color.
 Sever the stalk close to the base of the plant, taking care to make a clean cut and not tear or rip the stem apart.
-Wipe the blades of the pruning shears with the solution-soaked rag after cutting each stalk to prevent the possible spread of disease.
+Wipe the blades of the pruning shears with the alcohol-soaked rag before cutting each stalk to prevent the possible spread of disease.
 Discard cut stalks and leaves in a compost pile or other waste-bearing receptacle.